signalfx/splunk-otel-dotnet/src/Splunk.OpenTelemetry.AutoInstrumentation/nuget-readme.md

 ```

 The same property can be also specified directly via the CLI, notice that the
-separator, `;`, needs to be properly escaped as '%3B':
+`;` separator needs to be properly escaped as '%3B':

 ```powershell
   dotnet build -p:SkippedInstrumentations=StackExchange.Redis%3BMongoDB.Driver.Core